celestiaorg/CIPs/cips/cip-14.md

 The following test cases are available in the [ibc-go e2e repository.](https://github.com/cosmos/ibc-go/tree/main/e2e/tests/interchain_accounts)

 - Registration of an interchain account
+- Transfer funds from interchain account to a different account on the same chain using an unordered channel
-- Transfer funds from interchain account to a different account on the same chain using an unordered or ordered channel
+- Transfer funds from interchain account to a different account on the same chain using an ordered channel
-- A failed transfer of funds from interchain account to a different account on the same chain due to insufficient funds
+- A failed transfer of funds from interchain account to a different account on the same chain due to insufficient funds in the interchain account balance
-- Transfer funds from interchain account to a different account on the same chain after an ordered channel closure
+- Transfer funds from interchain account to a different account on the same chain after an ordered channel closes and a new channel is reopened to connect to the existing interchain account
-- A transfer of funds from an interchain account to a different account on the same chain using a gov controller
+- A transfer of funds from an interchain account to a different account on the same chain using an x/gov sdk module based controller (on the controlling chain)
-- A transfer of funds from an interchain account to a different account on the same chain using a groups controller
+- A transfer of funds from an interchain account to a different account on the same chain using a x/group sdk module based controller (on the controlling chain)
-- A transfer of funds from an interchain account to a different account on the same chain using an incentivised IBC packet
+- [OPTIONAL] A transfer of funds from an interchain account to a different account on the same chain using an incentivised IBC packet
 - Registration of an interchain account, and transfer of funds from an interchain account to a different account on the same chain through the localhost client, and after reopening a channel
 - Query if host functionality is enabled
 - Transfer funds from interchain account to a different account after upgrading the channel from ordered to unordered